Erastuskanyatta/working-with-the-database/index.md

   }
 </styles>
 ```
-When you open the URL: http://localhost/test ,you should have a page like this on your browser;
+When you open the URL: http://localhost/test , you should have a page like this on your browser;
 ![form](test.png)
 3. Now we connect our form with the database.
 Inside connect.php enter this code;
 ```php